NASCAR operations of Chip Ganassi Racing: Additional cars

-In he same year, Pruett would run for CGR itself at Watkins Glen as the No. 39.
+In the same year, Pruett would run for CGR itself at Watkins Glen as the No. 39.
 Pruett started 28th and finished 2nd.
 Pruett and the car reappeared in 2004 and 2005 at Sonoma, where Pruett finished 3rd and 31st, respectively.
 He also attempted Watkins Glen, but he failed to qualify both years.
 In 2005, former champion Bill Elliott drove the car in the Bud Shootout, due to his ride at Evernham Motorsports being unavailable.
 The car was sponsored by Coors, running a tribute scheme that Elliott had run in the past with the sponsor.
 Development driver David Stremme then drove seven races in preparation for his bid in 2006 for NASCAR Rookie of the Year, making his debut at Chicagoland Speedway in July.
 Stremme finished 16th in his debut.
 Reed Sorenson also drove at Atlanta with Discount Tire sponsorship in preparation for his full-time cup season in 2006.

 In August 2005, CGR announced their plans to expand to four full-time teams, with Home123 moving up from the Busch Series to sponsor the new entry.
 Casey Mears, then the driver of the 41 car, was selected to drive the new entry, with Reed Sorenson moving into his old ride.
 Home123, then the "official mortgage company of NASCAR", was one of several mortgage companies that specialized in subprime loans to make a large investment in the sport during the peak of the U.S. housing bubble.
 By November, however, Home123 and Ganassi mutually ended their agreement, and Mears was tabbed to replace the departing Jamie McMurray in the No. 42 Texaco Havoline Dodge.